graffathon/wuhu/README.md

 Lightweight party management system http://wuhu.function.hu

+## Graffathon fork
 This is a fork of Wuhu for Graffathon events.
 Support for Docker has been added.
+We have implemented some changes that we found useful in our event.

+### Docker setup
+The container exopses two ports, 5000 and 5001.
+Port 5000 is for the party site and port 5001 is for the admin site.
+Configure a reverse proxy like Nginx in front of this container.
+It is recommended to secure the admin site with basic auth etc.

+An example docker-compose.yml file is provided [here](./docker-compose.yml).
+It will launch the wuhu and MySQL containers.

+Use ```docker compose -d``` to start the application.

 ## Requirements